Legend-of-Byron/Legend-of-Byron/chapters/chapter__1__New_Possibilities_Arise__wip.md

 "Caw caw" some crows went after seeing him.
 'Such intelligent creatures, having a scavenger like mentality is definitely the way to survive in a harsh environment'.

-After arriving back to his apartment located at the outskirts of the small city he lived in, he took a shower before afternoon work began.
-He worked remotely from his home office.
+After arriving back to his apartment located at the outskirts of the small city he lived in, he took a shower before having lunch.
+He opened an app and started listening to the latest news while preparing some food.

+"[...]
+You're absolutely right John, there's only a minority left that still remain unprotected.
+The minister has decided to take the ncessary actions to [...]" the presentator said before Byron annoyingly changed the video.

+"[...]
+Path of God, using the new Deep Dive Technology (DDT), will be coming out tonight at midnight. [...]"